voschezang/coding-handbook/quotes.md

 * Being busy indicates a lack or prioritization.
     * Subtract to add.
 [Narrow](https://en.wikipedia.org/wiki/Scope_creep) your focus.
+    * Say no to *good* opportunities s.t. you can focus on those rare, *great* opportunities.
 * Don't jump from problems to solutions.
 First find the underlying causes.
-* What one person can do in nine months, nine persons can do in one month.
 * Before software can be reusable it first has to be usable.
-* [Mediocrity is expensive](https://twitter.com/johncutlefish/status/1398693641116258306).
-[7s kill companies](https://podcasts.apple.com/us/podcast/the-knowledge-project-with-shane-parrish/id990149481?i=1000525574557) because of their opportunity cost.
+* "What one person can do in nine months, nine persons can do in one month."